seunghyun-stats/Deep-Discrete-Encoders/README.md

 # Deep-Discrete-Encoders

-This repository contains the MATLAB codes for the manuscript "Deep Discrete Encoders: Identifiable Deep Generative Models for Rich Data with Discrete Latent Layers"
+This repository contains the MATLAB codes for the manuscript [Lee, S. and Gu, Y. (2025), Deep Discrete Encoders: Identifiable Deep Generative Models for Rich Data with Discrete Latent Layers](https://arxiv.org/abs/2501.01414)

 ### Codes for the proposed method:
 The folder `main algorithms` contains the codes for Algorithms 1-3 (basic PEM, double-SVD initialization, penalized SAEM) proposed in the manuscript.
 Each sub-folder (Bernoulli, Poisson, Normal) corresponds to each observed-layer parametric family.